elementary/appcenter-reviews/README.md

 requested changes come up during the review process, the reviewer will tag the app developer in the conversation on the pull request if possible.

-If your app was added with AppCenter Dashboard, future releases and tagged commits will be automatically submitted for review and approval as well.
-If you opened a pull request against this repository, you will need to open a new pull request for each release, or use the AppCenter Dashboard to set up automatic submission of releases.
+Once your app is approved and merged into this repository, future releases and tagged commits will be automatically submitted for review and approval.

 ## Repository Structure